carolcal/go-payment-system/README.md

 You can interact with the project in two ways:

 * **Frontend:**
+  The frontend part is very simple and was created only to make testing the API easier.
-  Access [http://localhost:8080](http://localhost:8080) in your browser to interact with the api.
+  Access [http://localhost:8080](http://localhost:8080) in your browser to interact with it.

 * **API:**
   Use Postman, `curl`, or any HTTP client to test the API directly.